 Fennel is a vegetable that I don’t ever buy myself to cook with, but once again my weekly organic fruit & veggies box delivery brought me a new opportunity.
 Much like when I was presented with four beetroot, when I saw the leafy fronds of fennel sticking out of my order I was excited to get the opportunity to try out cooking a vegetable which I rarely eat, and never cook with.
 I became converted to beetroot a few weeks ago, and now I am converted to fennel!
 Nutrition wise, fennel has strong anti oxidant activity and is an excellent source of vitamin C. It also offers a very good source of fibre and potassium, and a good source of calcium and other minerals and vitamins.
 And what a beautiful flavour!
 It adds a wonderful fresh, sweet, lightness to the rosti without overpowering the traditional potato flavour.
 The crispy rosti pairs great with the warm, soft, herby bean mash.
 Perfect for setting you up for a busy Sunday afternoon, or you could do what I did, and take it back to bed with you while you decide how to spend your day!

 - 2 cloves garlic

 - Fresh rosemary and thyme to season

-If you enjoyed this post and are new to Natural Fuel, why not use the buttons on the right of the page to receive update notifications by email, or to follow Natural Fuel on Facebook, Twitter, Instagram or Pinterest.
+If you enjoyed this post and are new to Natural Fuel, why not use the box on the top right of this page to receive update notifications by email, or follow Natural Fuel on Facebook, Twitter, Instagram or Pinterest.